mathewa6/HalideVOSuggestions/README.md

 A project to test and prototype VoiceOver features to make leveling and focus states in video/photo apps clearer.

 This version is altered for readability.
 The only file needed to understand whats going on is the main ViewController (AXOViewController).
+Please do read the comments at the top of the ViewController file for a detailed overview of this project.
 All implementation details can be viewed in the Supporting files group in Xcode.

 ## Notes